gaudibr/impac_widgets/README.md

   * separate templates and group controllers/factories by theme (currently only one)
 * Improve documentation (both on readme and throughout code)
 * Performance:
+  * <strike>move geocoding to the model to allow caching - Update: not needed (can use memory caching)</strike>
-  * introduce a caching model to store locations an avoid geocoder to consume google api resources (possibly mongodb)
+  * <strike>introduce a caching model to store locations an avoid geocoder to consume google api resources (possibly mongodb)</strike>
-* Make widget dynamic for different organizations
+* Make widget dynamic for different organizations - Currently not necessary